pulumi/docs/content/docs/reference/pkg/azure-nextgen/containerregistry/importpipeline.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const importPipeline = new azure_nextgen.containerregistry.v20201101preview.ImportPipeline("importPipeline", {
+const importPipeline = new azure_nextgen.containerregistry.ImportPipeline("importPipeline", {
     identity: {
         type: "UserAssigned",
         userAssignedIdentities: {